Mission & History

 The Polk Museum of Art at Florida Southern College is a teaching museum that enhances lives through inspirational and engaging art experiences for all.

 The Polk Museum of Art and Florida Southern College will collaboratively create and sustain one of the nation’s leading academic fine art museums.

-The Junior Welfare League founded the all-volunteer Imperial Youth Museum in 1966.
-In 1968, the first professional director was employed, and in 1969 the Museum was renamed Polk Public Museum to reflect an emphasis on art, history and science.
+The Junior Welfare League of Lakeland founded the all-volunteer not-for-profit Imperial Youth Museum in 1966.
+The first professional director was employed in 1968, and by 1969 the institution was renamed to the Polk Public Museum, which better reflected its emphasis on art, history, and science.

-In 1970, the Board of Trustees purchased a vacant Publix supermarket building, doubling exhibition and classroom space.
-In addition, and working closely with the Polk County School Board, the Museum established a strong art education program.
-In 1983, the Museum received national accreditation as an art museum from the American Association of Museums.
-Thus, the name “Polk Museum of Art” was adopted and planning for the first building campaign began.
-The current facility was designed by architect Ernie Straughn.
-It was formally dedicated in September 1988 and opened debt-free.
+In 1970, the Board of Trustees purchased a vacant Publix supermarket building to double the Museum's exhibition and classroom facilities.
+Subsequently, the Museum staff began working with the School Board of Polk County to establish and sustain a curriculum-based art education program in alignment with Polk County Schools.
+The institution received its national accreditation as an art museum from the American Association of Museums in 1983.
+Thus, the name “Polk Museum of Art” was adopted and planning for the first new building began.
+The current facility designed by architect Ernie Straughn was formally dedicated in September 1988 and opened debt-free.

 - The Museum's economic impact in Lakeland alone has been calculated at more than 12.5 million dollars.

-- The Polk Museum of Art's MIDFLORIDA Mayfaire by-the-Lake was named the 55th best art festival in the nation by the prestigious Sunshine Artist Magazine for 2016.
+- The Polk Museum of Art's MIDFLORIDA Mayfaire by-the-Lake was named the 20th best art festival in the nation by the prestigious Sunshine Artist Magazine.

-- Approximately 130,000 visitors come to the Museum annually to learn through works of art from across time and place.
-Our partnership with the Smithsonian Institution and other museums makes it possible for citizens in our region to experience the world.
+- Approximately 140,000 visitors come to the Museum annually to learn through works of art from across time and place.